×

 • Hunger

-• Gastrectomy, where some part or all the stomach is removed
+• Gastrectomy, where some part or all of the stomach is removed

-• Bariatric surgery that is done for weight loss
+• Bariatric surgery is done for weight loss

-• Pyloroplasty which is a surgery on the pyloric valve at the bottom of your stomach.
+• Pyloroplasty is a surgery on the pyloric valve at the bottom of your stomach.

-• Nissen fundoplication which is surgery that sews the top of the stomach around the oesophagus
+• Nissen fundoplication is a surgery that sews the top of the stomach around the oesophagus

-Dumping syndrome can also be caused by various other diseases like:
+Dumping syndrome can also result from various other medical conditions, such as:

 • Diabetes mellitus